sunpy/sunkit-image/docs/how_to_guide/adding_a_coalignment_method.rst

         # Your coalignment code goes here
         # This should encompass calculating the shifts,
         # handling NaN values appropriately.
-        # Return the shifts in a affine style, such as the scale, rotation and translation.
+        # Return the shifts in an affine style, such as the scale, rotation and translation.
         return affine_params(scale, rotation, translation)

 Decorator Parameters
 ====================

+Currently the decorator takes one parameter:

-- **"my_coalign"**: The name of your custom coalignment method.
+- ``name``: The name of your custom coalignment method, which in the above example is  "my_coalign"

 Function Requirements
 =====================